kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 Over HTTP, Kubernetes supports JSON and Protobuf wire encodings.

 By default, Kubernetes returns objects in [JSON serialization](#json-encoding), using the `application/json` media type.
-Although JSON is the default, clients may request the more efficient binary [Protobuf representation](#protobuf-encoding) for better performance at scale.
+Although JSON is the default, clients may request a response in YAML, or use the more efficient binary [Protobuf representation](#protobuf-encoding) for better performance at scale.

 The Kubernetes API implements standard HTTP content type negotiation: passing an `Accept` header with a `GET` call will request that the server tries to return